mozilla-bteam/bmo-systems/README.md

 ## Upgrade perl dependencies

-This is the same as adding a dependency, except instead of "$PERL $CARTON install" you run "$PERL $CARTON upgrade".
+This is the same as adding a dependency, except instead of "$PERL $CARTON install" you run "$PERL $CARTON update".

 <a id="orgf7f04d6"></a>